sammeh543/CycleTrackApp/README.md

 - **You only need Node.js and npm to build or run the app from source.**
 - **You do NOT need to install Electron manually.** It's installed automatically with `npm install`.
 - **If you only use the portable EXE:** No Node.js, npm, or Electron install is needed on your PC after building.

 ---

-## Troubleshooting & Tips
-- **If you see errors about missing Node.js or npm:** Install them from https://nodejs.org
-- **If you see errors about missing dependencies:** Run `npm install` in the project folder.

----